KILTprotocol/kilt-workshop-101/3-attestation.md

 ```

 ## Create AttestedClaim
-After the attestation was successfully stored on the chain, we can create the *AttestedClaim* object and send it back to the fellow particiapnt or put it back to the [exchange](https://hackmd.io/c6OBNgWWR8yWJhMj7WICUA?edit).
+After the attestation was successfully stored on the chain, we can create the *AttestedClaim* object and send it back to the fellow participant or put it back to the [exchange](https://hackmd.io/c6OBNgWWR8yWJhMj7WICUA?edit).

 ```javascript
 // The AttestedClaim object is the one sent back to the claimer.